There is always a way out of cultic relationships

 Being a Republican does not mean being a Trump supporter.
 My dad was a lifelong Republican, and he saw Donald coming a mile away and refused to vote for him.

 You can reclaim the power and genius of your own emotions, and you can reclaim your own good mind.
-People leave cults and abusive groups every day, and there’s so much help available.
+People leave cults and abusive groups every single day, and there’s so much help available.

 For the demonizers